今井 俊満

 日本の伝統という自らの根源への遡行は、「Black」 (1975)や「Rouge」(1975)などの形式を経て、花鳥風月へと展開していく。

-Against this backdrop, in the early 1960s, Imai pursued his steady activities, holding a series of solo exhibitions in Paris, Milan, Vienna, Memoto, and Naples.
+Against this backdrop, in the early 1960s, Imai pursued steady activities, holding a series of solo exhibitions in Paris, Milan, Vienna, Japan, and Naples.
+While in the 1950s his style was sometimes likened to Jackson Pollock’s dripping technique, it evolved into a dense matière incorporating pebbles and varnish.
+By the late 1960s, his work moved toward an integration of his essential elements: light, nature, and action.